eugenebunin/JSTelzio/README.md

-# JS widget that just display a statistics from Telzio API
+# A JS widget that shows statistics from Telzio API

 ## Usage